UVA-LavaLab/GraphBrew/README.md

 + `.sg` serialized pre-built graph (use `converter` to make)
 + `.wsg` weighted serialized pre-built graph (use `converter` to make)

-The graph loading infrastructure understands the following formats for reordering labels:
+The GraphBrew loading infrastructure understands the following formats for reordering labels:
 + `-o 13:mapping.lo` loads new reodering labels from file mapping.lo, so is also supported
 + `.so` reordered serialized labels list (.so) (use `converter` to make), _node_id_ per line as _node_label_
 + `.lo` reordered plain-text labels list (.lo) (use `converter` to make), _node_id_ per line as _node_label_